Sphygmograph

 The sphygmograph (/ˈsfɪɡməˌɡræf, ˌɡrɑːf/ SFIG-mə-graf) was a mechanical device used to measure blood pressure in the mid-19th century.
-It was developed in 1854 by German physiologist Karl von Vierordt (1818–1884).
-It is considered the first external, non-intrusive device used to estimate blood pressure.
+It was invented in 1854 by German physiologist Karl von Vierordt (1818–1884), and later redesigned by other physicians including Étienne-Jules Marey.
+In the United States and Britain, the sphygmograph was used to study the human heartbeat and to measure blood pressure.
+In Britain, it was also used in psychiatric asylums.
+Its usage declined in popularity by the end of the century, though it is remembered as an important device that preceded the introduction of the sphygmomanometer.